-Individuals designated to serve as investigators and appeal panelists under Ursuline College's harassment/discrimination and sexual misconduct policies also receive additional training and education on an annual basis regarding these policies, and are trained on how to conduct proper investigations and appeals in a prompt, thorough, and impartial manner.
+Individuals designated to serve as investigators and appeal panelists under Ursuline College's harassment/discrimination and sexual misconduct policies also receive additional training and education, on an annual basis regarding these policies, and are trained on how to conduct proper investigations and appeals in a prompt, thorough, and impartial manner.
 Training is conducted by the College's Director of Compliance, and by other properly licensed and trained professionals such as Bricker & Eckler, Littler Mendelson P.C, the National Association of College and University Attorneys (NACUA), ATIXA, and the Ohio Department of Higher Education (ODHE).

-The Title IX Coordinator also attended Title IX Coordinator training, Hearing Officer training, Advisor training, and training on the changes to the U.S. Department of Education's Title IX regulations.
+The Title IX Coordinator has attended Title IX Coordinator training, hearing decider training, advisor training, investigator training, and training on the changes to the U.S. Department of Education's Title IX regulations.
 The Title IX Coordinator also participates in regular programming, trainings, and briefings by ODHE, NCHERM/ATIXA, the law firm of Bricker and Eckler and NACUA, and collaborates with Title IX coordinators statewide and locally, to share ideas about policies, programming, and training.

 In addition to the above training opportunities, the College's Title IX Coordinator receives advanced training on sexual misconduct, harassment/discrimination, and other related topics throughout the year.
 This advanced training is provided by individuals and organizations properly skilled and licensed to offer advanced level training on proper investigative techniques and the administration of civil rights-based policies.
-The Title IX Coordinator regularly participates in programming and training provided by ODHE, Bricker and Eckler, NCHERM/ATIXA, and NACUA.